 Holiday Trash Tips

-No refuse and recycling collection on Christmas Day and New Year’s
+No refuse and recycling collection on Christmas Day Wednesday, December 25, 2019 and on New Years Day Wednesday, January 1, 2020.

 The City provides